Clone the MIND repository

 ✅ DETERMINISM VERIFIED: All outputs are bit-identical across runs

 What it tests: 4 different programs (scalar_math, small_matmul, medium_matmul, mlp), 10 compilation runs per program, SHA256 hash comparison.
-100% identical hashes = deterministic.
+All hashes match = deterministic.

 PyTorch Comparison Benchmark

-Compare MIND frontend compilation speed vs PyTorch torch.compile() (GPU, RTX 3080).
+Compare MIND frontend compilation speed vs PyTorch torch.compile() (GPU, Ampere-class GPU).

 # Install PyTorch if needed